Best Drones For Photography

 At just 300g, the Spark is the lightest of the drones on this page but has a battery life of around 16 minutes.
 It can be controlled by gestures, a smartphone with app or a dedicated controller – the latter providing a range of just over 1km!

-If you are looking for an entry level drone for taking high quality photographs but also need the ability to take decent video then the Spark is quite possibly the best option – and at a price point that is comfortably under £500, it is a great option for any aspiring photographer.
+If you are looking for an entry level drone for taking high quality photographs but also need the ability to take decent video then the Spark is quite possibly the best option for any aspiring photographer.

 As one of the early pioneers of UAV’s, Parrot has taken a bit of knock to the ego over the last few years with some less than inspiring drone releases.
 Last year they launched the Anafi in a bid to revitalise their image in the industry – and we were more than impressed with what we saw.

-The Parrot Anafi quickly became a direct competitor of the DJI Mavic Air and it had a pretty decent stab at putting itself in top spot within the £550 – £700 price point – whilst it is cheaper than the Mavic Air, it didn’t quite take the crown.
+The Parrot Anafi quickly became a direct competitor of the DJI Mavic Air and it had a pretty decent stab at putting itself in top spot.
+Whilst it is cheaper than the Mavic Air, it didn’t quite take the crown.
 That being said, when focusing purely on photography (and at an amateur or semi-professional level) then the Anafi could well be the perfect choice.

 The first thing to point out is that this drone takes 4K video (at 30FPS) and features a 180 degree tilting gimbal.
 In addition to this, the 1/2.4″ Sony camera can take still photographs at 21MP – not too shabby.